gide100/scratch/README.md

 ## Contributors

-Just me at the moment I'm contactable on e-mail andrew at sprysoltuions(DOT)co(DOT)uk
+Just me at the moment, I am contactable on e-mail, andrew at sprysoltuions(DOT)co(DOT)uk

 ## License